DumbCaveSpider/TwitchInteractive/README.md

 Twitch Interactive is a mod that allows both Twitch Streamers and Viewers to interact directly in game.

-This mod was heavily inspired by **ArcticWoof's Interactive Level Request** streams and works seemlessly between the game and Twitch.
+This mod was heavily inspired by **ArcticWoof's Interactive Level Request** streams and works seemlessly between Geometry Dash and Twitch.

-It provides a lot of quality of life and ease of use that makes your interactive streaming more fun or chaotic!
+It provides a lot of quality of life, ease of use and in-game events that makes your interactive streaming more fun or chaotic!

 ## Usage
 - Open the **Twitch Dashboard** button which is located at the bottom left of the **Creator Page** or top right at the **Pause Menu**